ndk6879/MenuSearch/README.md

 I've seen a lot of people facing the same problem as I do.

 So I thought:
-**What if I could build a website that helps people search for recipes based on the ingredients they already have—powered by AI?**
+**What if I could build a website that helps people search for recipes based on the ingredients they already have with AI?**

 That’s how **Findish** was born:
 An ingredient-first, bilingual (Korean-English) recipe search tool that helps people discover relevant YouTube cooking videos using what’s already in their fridge.